Discovering a Patchwork of Experiences on the Tualatin Valley Quilt Barn Trail

 Washington DC Photography – Inspiring Creativity in Black and White

-Politics in Washington DC may be gray at times, but the city photographs beautifully in black and white, especially in winter when there isn’t much natural color anyway.
-On a recent visit, armed with a new camera lens, I challenged myself to shoot Washington DC in black and white.
-Hoping that my Washington DC photography will inspire your next winter visit.
+Politics in Washington D.C., may be gray at times, but the city photographs beautifully in black and white, especially in winter when there isn’t much natural color anyway.
+On a recent visit and armed with a new camera lens, I challenged myself to some street photography in Washington, D.C., in black and white.

 This story was recognized with an Honorable Mention in the 2018 North American Travel Journalists Association Competition in the Photography, Photo Essay-Online category.